 Cabergoline is most likely to benefit patients with modest elevations of growth hormone and insulin-like growth factor I (IGF-I levels).

 Cabergoline Dosage and Administration

-Initiate at low dosage and increase slowly (at ≥4 week intervals) until therapeutic response is achieved.1
+Initiate with low dosage and increase slowly (at ≥4-week intervals) until therapeutic response is achieved.

-No specific dosage recommendations at this time; use with caution in patients with severe hepatic impairment.1 (See Hepatic Impairment under Cautions and also see Absorption: Special Populations, under Pharmacokinetics.)
+No specific dosage recommendations at this time; use with caution in patients with severe hepatic impairment.
+(See Hepatic Impairment under Cautions and also see Absorption: Special Populations, under Pharmacokinetics.)

-No specific dosage recommendations at this time.1 (See Elimination: Special Populations, under Pharmacokinetics.)
+No specific dosage recommendations at this time.
+(See Elimination: Special Populations, under Pharmacokinetics.)

-Select dosage carefully; start at low dosage.1 (See Geriatric Use under Cautions.)
+Select dosage carefully; start at low dosage.
+(See Geriatric Use under Cautions.)

 Cautions for Cabergoline

 Known hypersensitivity to cabergoline or other ergot derivatives.

 History of cardiac valvular disorders (e.g., valve leaflet thickening, valve restriction, mixed valve restriction-stenosis).